abdulsamadayoade/bella/README.md

 # Bella
-A multi-pages website for a hotel.
+A multi-pages website for a yoga center.